acidanthera/MacKernelSDK/README.md

     - In `IOHIDDevice.h` to avoid new virtual methods before 10.14
     - In `IOFramebuffer.h` to avoid new virtual methods before 10.13
     - In `IONDRVFramebuffer.h` to avoid new virtual methods before 10.13
+    - In `IOSCSIParallelInterfaceController.h` to avoid new virtual methods before 10.7
 - Fixed compiler warnings:
     - In `IOPCIDevice.h` due to missing overrides
     - In `OSMetaClass.h` due to using unsupported memory checking with older clang